State Aid Programs

-The California College Promise Grant (CCPG) – formerly known as the Board of Governors (BOG) Fee Waiver – is a state sponsored program that waives enrollment fees for qualifying students who are California residents.
+The California College Promise Grant (CCPG) is a state-sponsored program that waives enrollment fees for qualifying students who are California residents.
 The CCPG is only available at California Community Colleges.
 BOG applicants do not have to be enrolled in a minimum number of units – whether you take 0.5 units or 21 units, your enrollment fees will be waived.
-CCPG applicants only need to apply once per year for the fees to be waived for the academic year (Fall, Spring, and Summer).
+CCPG applicants only need to apply once per year for the fees to be waived for the academic year (fall, spring, and summer).

 The CCPG pays for enrollment fees only.
 Students are responsible for all other fees that apply (health fee, course material fees, parking permit, student ID, etc.).
 Assistance for the purchase of books and supplies must be applied for separately by submitting a FAFSA or Dream Act application.